+Source: NPSAS:18-AC.
+The table numbers to retrieve results are lyelda and mgcebf.

-Notes: Postsecondary undergraduate students 23 or younger.
+Notes: Postsecondary undergraduate students age 23 or younger.
 Low income is defined as incomes less than 200 percent of the federal poverty level.
-Students with foster care history are defined as those students who answered yes to the FAFSA question, ““At any time since you turned age 13, were both your parents deceased, were you in foster care or were you a dependent or ward of the court?”
-Enrolled part-time includes any youth who was enrolled part-time for at least half of the year and students who were enrolled full-time and part-time equally.
+Students with foster care history are defined as those students who answered yes to the FAFSA question “At any time since you turned age 13, were both your parents deceased, were you in foster care, or were you a dependent or ward of the court?”
+Part-time enrollment includes students who were enrolled part-time for at least half of the year and students who were enrolled full-time and part-time equally.

-Source: U.S. Department of Education, National Center for Education Statistics, National Postsecondary Student Aid Study-Administrative Collection: 2018, Undergraduates (NPSAS-AC).
-The table numbers to retrieve results are lyelda and mgcebf.

-Students with foster care history are less likely to live with parents or relatives compared to other youth (Figure 5).
-More than half (53 percent) of students with foster care history live off-campus compared to just 32 percent of all students and 33 percent of low-income students.
-While only 16 percent of youth with foster care history live with parents, 28 percent of all students and 32 percent of low-income students live with their parents.
+Students with foster care history are less likely to live with parents or relatives compared with other youth (figure 4).
+More than half (53 percent) of students with foster care history live off campus compared with just 32 percent of all students and 33 percent of low-income students.
+While only 16 percent of youth with foster care history live with their parents, 28 percent of all students and 32 percent of low-income students live with their parents.

-Students who live off-campus face a higher cost of attendance than students who live with parents or relatives.
+Students who live off campus face a higher cost of attendance than students who live with parents or relatives.
 However, estimating how much higher is difficult.
-Looking at a few example schools, we can see that there can be a substantial difference in the cost of attendance reported by schools for those living off-campus versus living at home.
-For example, at LA City College, another 2-year public school, the average cost of attendance for those living off-campus is listed as $24,377 compared to $15,719 for those living with their parents in 2021-2022.
-At Columbia College Chicago, a private non-profit school, the average cost of attendance for those living off campus is listed as $24,874 compared to $18,133 for those living with their parents in 2020-2021.
+Looking at a few example schools, we see a substantial difference in the cost of attendance reported by schools for living off campus versus living at home.
+For example, at Los Angeles City College, a two-year public school, the average cost of attendance in 2021–2022 for those living off campus is listed as $24,377 versus $15,719 for those living with their parents.
+At Columbia College Chicago, a private nonprofit school, the average cost of attendance in 2020–2021for those living off campus is listed as $24,874, compared with $18,133 for those living with their parents.
 It is important to note that the living costs (room and board and other expenses) that are included in cost of attendance may not reflect the actual costs that students face.
-There is no standard methodology that institutions use for estimating living costs and estimates can vary substantially across schools in the same location (Kelchen et al 2016).
+There is no standard methodology that institutions use for estimating living costs, and estimates can vary substantially across schools in the same location (Kelchen, Goldrick-Rab, and Hosch 2017).

-Figure 5.
+Figure 4.
 Living situation by student type